SeunAkindele/lendsqr-be-test/README.md

 # MVP Wallet Service

 A simple wallet service API that allows users to create accounts, deposit funds, transfer funds, and withdraw funds.
-This project is being built as part of an MVP to demonstrate basic wallet functionality.
+This project is being built as an MVP to demonstrate basic wallet functionality.
+A blacklist check to prevent blacklisted users was also implemeted through integration with external services.

 ## Features:
 - User account creation